-The extent of automation and mechanization in substituting humans for various functions partially reflects technological development (Jiang et al., 2014).
-Medina et al. (2015) asserted that in terms of minimizing human efforts, human behavior anticipation assistance has revealed exceptional performance, however, the prediction of human behavior is a critical issue associated with prediction errors.
-So, a data-driven stochastic modeling approach was proposed where robot assistance is integrated to solve a complex optimal control problem (Medina et al., 2015).
-In addition, to battling risks associated with the Covid-19 pandemic, humanoid robots, drones, autonomous vehicles, and other intelligent robots were used in various ways to diminish human contact and the spread of coronavirus (Zeng et al., 2020).
-Khan et al. (2020) asserted the advancing role of robotics to limit the spread of the coronavirus in the healthcare sector and stressed the usage of medical robots in several medical procedures.
-Additionally,

-Malik et al., (2020) presented an integrative model of collaborative robots to reconfigure ventilator production by exploring human-robot collaboration to increase the production of emergency products with modern production technologies.
+The extent of automation and mechanisation in substituting humans for various functions partially reflects technological development (Jiang et al. 2014).
+Medina, Lorenz, and Hirche (2015) asserted that in terms of minimising human efforts, human behaviour anticipation assistance has revealed exceptional performance, however, the prediction of human behaviour is a critical issue associated with prediction errors.
+So, a data-driven stochastic modelling approach was proposed where robot assistance is integrated to solve a complex optimal control problem (Medina, Lorenz, and Hirche 2015).
+In addition, to battling risks associated with the Covidpandemic, humanoid robots, drones, autonomous 19 vehicles, and other intelligent robots were used in various ways to diminish human contact and the spread of coronavirus (Zeng, Chen, and Lew 2020).
+Khan, Siddigue, and Lee (2020) asserted the advancing role of robotics to limit the spread of the coronavirus in the healthcare sector and stressed the usage of medical robots in several medical procedures.
+Additionally, Malik, Masood, and Kousar (2021) presented an integrative model of collaborative robots to reconfigure ventilator production by exploring human-robot collaboration to increase the production of emergency products with modern production technologies.

-Neythalath et al. (2021) asserted the cost-effective development of extremely diverse robotic control applications in a manufacturing concept and proposed a multi-layered knowledge encapsulation model.
-Currie et al., (2020) identified Covid-19 pandemic challenges and proposed the role of simulation modeling to create a decision support system in making informed decisions in the wake of the Covid-19 pandemic.
-To boost manufacturing efficiency Realyvásquez-Vargas et al., (2019) created a procedure to implement a human-robot collaboration system.
-Ji et al., (2021) focused on smart manufacturing and built an auto programming approach based on an automated robotic assembly to decrease cost and setup time for robots and minimal human assistance.
+Neythalath, Søndergaard, and Bærentzen (2021) asserted the cost-effective development of extremely diverse robotic control applications in a manufacturing concept and proposed a multi-layered knowledge encapsulation model.
+Currie et al. (2020) identified Covid-19 pandemic challenges and proposed the role of simulation modelling to create a decision support system in making informed decisions in the wake of the Covid-19 pandemic.
+To boost manufacturing efficiency Realyvásquez-Vargas et al. (2019) created a procedure to implement a human-robot collaboration system.
+Ji et al. (2021) focused on smart manufacturing and built an auto programming approach based on an automated robotic assembly to decrease cost and setup time for robots and minimal human assistance.

-Proposition 3: Future research must focus the human-robot integration in RM to ease operations and combat sudden disruptions.

-Proposition 4: To develop a flexible robotics integrated manufacturing model to repurpose the manufacturing immediately during the disruption.
+- Proposition 3: Future research must focus the human-robot integration in RM to ease operations and combat sudden disruptions. - Proposition 4: To develop a flexible robotics integrated manufacturing model to repurpose the manufacturing immediately during the disruption.

-6.3 Scheduling in flexible manufacturing
+6.3.
+Scheduling in flexible manufacturing

-To solve problems related to scheduling over the years, various techniques were established (Baker and Trietsch, 2013).
-The allocation of machines is determined by scheduling like performing jobs by machines (Paul et al., 2021).
-In the area of production scheduling, the most critical problems are flexible job-shop and flow-shop scheduling problems (Zan et al., 2020).
-In this regard, Zhang and Wong (2018) established enhanced ant colony optimization metaheuristics in the job-shop environment to achieve integrated process planning and scheduling problem.
-Zhang et al. (2021) addressed a realistic state of a smart manufacturing system concerning complex multi-level product production scheduling using a hybrid multi-objective approach in the context of Industry 4.0.
-Yang and Xu (2021) proposed a novel "distributed assembly permutation flow-shop scheduling problem with flexible assembly and batch delivery" (DAPFSP-FABD) which included seven algorithms to solve the planning problem of distributed manufacturing.
+To solve problems related to scheduling over the years, various techniques were established (Baker and Trietsch 2013).
+The allocation of machines is determined by scheduling like performing jobs by machines (Paul, Sridharan, and Ramanan 2021).
+In the area of production scheduling, the most critical problems are flexible job-shop and flow-shop scheduling problems (Zan et al. 2020).
+In this regard, Zhang and Wong (2018) established enhanced ant colony optimisation metaheuristics in the job-shop environment to achieve integrated process planning and scheduling problem.
+Zhang et al. (2021) addressed a realistic state of a smart manufacturing system concerning complex multi-level product production scheduling using a hybrid multiobjective approach in the context of Industry 4.0.
+Yang and Xu (2021) proposed a novel 'distributed assembly permutation flow-shop scheduling problem with flexible assembly and batch delivery' (DAPFSP-FABD) which included seven algorithms to solve the planning problem of distributed manufacturing.
 Li and Xing (2021) studied deadlock-prone flexible assembly systems and their scheduling problem by proposing the heuristic beam search algorithm to reduce the make span.
 Zan et al. (2020) focused on multi-objective scheduling problems and offered a Pareto-based genetic algorithm solution in automated manufacturing systems.

-Proposition 5: To develop an AI-based model to solve multi-objective scheduling problems apart from flexible flow-shop and flexible job-shop, such as a deadlock-prone automated manufacturing system.

-Proposition 6: To develop a multi-objective meta-heuristic model to overcome scheduling problems during an unpredictable disruption.
+- Proposition 5: To develop an Al-based model to solve multiobjective scheduling problems apart from flexible flow-shop and flexible job-shop, such as a deadlock-prone automated manufacturing system. - Proposition 6: To develop a multi-objective meta-heuristic model to overcome scheduling problems during an unpredictable disruption.

-6.4 Smart machine tools for manufacturing
+6.4.
+Smart machine tools for manufacturing